This webpage describes the Mark 2 tester. If you are looking for the Mark 1 tester then it is found here.

 Case Design

-The complete acrylic case kit comprising:
+The partial case kit comprises:

 You should look in the "/ CRT Projects / CRT Tester" and the "Common Stuff" folders.